-Stress is a very real physiological event that produces stress chemicals, such as cortisol and adrenaline, which if secreted in high amounts over a long period can have a negative effect on your health.
-Common conditions and diseases such as cancer, heart disease, osteoporosis, diabetes, obesity and even infertility have all been linked to chronic stress – so now is the time to be proactive and address it!
+Stress is a very real physiological event associated with the release of stress chemicals, such as cortisol and adrenaline.
+A prolonged stress response can certainly have a negative effect on your health.
+Common conditions and diseases such as cancer, heart disease, osteoporosis, diabetes, obesity and even infertility have all been associated with chronic stress – so now is the time to be proactive and address it!

 While we may not be able to change your life circumstances, we can help to change the way your body responds to stress.
 At Remède, our team of practitioners including psychologists, naturopaths, acupuncturists, doctors and massage therapists can assess your level of stress and the effect that it is having on your body with specific assessments and tests.
 Common tests used include psychological questionnaires and Adrenal Profile Testing.